 That picture shows me at a backyard fundraiser with former elected Los Angeles City Attorney Carmen Trutanich and former elected Los Angeles District Attorney Steve Cooley.

-I have been happily married to my wife Lilia for twenty five years.
+I have been happily married to my wife Lilia for thirty years.

 I'm a Christian and my faith plays a central role in my life.